 If you think you might like to set up a snack box for your kids, read on.
 We’ll show you how to assemble a snack box, what foods you can stock it with, and how you can help your kids manage snacking independence for the first time!
 Here we go!

-Building a Snack Box
+Supplies You’ll Need to Make a Snack Box

 These simple supplies can help you create a low-waste, easy-access snack box for your kids.
 You don’t need all of these items, but having various sizes and shapes to your containers does make organizing the snacks easier.

 - A medium-sized box, bin or basket that fits on a shelf in your refrigerator.